The guidelines were developed by Professor Saiedian in mid

 - An empirical study

-- Do not prepare a fragmented, disjointed summaries of
+-- Does not consist of fragmented, disjointed summaries of

-- Prepare a critical and analytical synthesis of different
+-- Presents a critical and analytical synthesis of various

 related to the topic of your term paper proposal.
 You must